hpamanji/terraform-zero-to-hero-course/Day_01/04_configure_aws.md

 ## Set Up Cloud Account Authentication

 *Before Terraform can start spinning up resources in AWS, it needs access to your AWS account.
 That means setting up AWS credentials and making sure everything is properly configured.
-Don’t worry—it’s easier than you think!
 Let’s break it down step by step.*

 ---
 ### Install AWS CLI